Tasers Implicated In Far More Deaths Than We Previously Thought

 As someone with a mild heart condition (Score:3)

-"Cause or contributing factor" (Score:2)
+"Cause or contributing factor" (Score:2, Insightful)

 After a splashy headline implying a "mounting toll" of death by taser, they strangely enough don't bother to break out the statistics where the taser was actually ruled the cause of death: